DIRACGrid/DIRAC/docs/source/DeveloperGuide/OAuth2Authorization/index.rst

 *******************

 The OAuth 2.0 authorization framework is a protocol that allows a user to grant a third-party web site or application access to the user's protected resources, without necessarily revealing their long-term credentials or even their identity.
-There are already many articles to familiarize yourself with this framefork, for example `Auth0 Docs <https://auth0.com/docs/authorization/protocols/protocol-oauth2>`_ or `RFCs <https://oauth.net/>`_
+There are already many articles to familiarize yourself with this framework, for example `Auth0 Docs <https://auth0.com/docs/authorization/protocols/protocol-oauth2>`_ or `RFCs <https://oauth.net/>`_

 The following diagram shows the main OAuth 2.0 roles in DIRAC.

 .. image:: /_static/Systems/FS/OAuth2/OAuth2Roles.png
    :alt: OAuth 2.0 roles in DIRAC.

-A feature of DIRAC is the ability to perform user tasks asynchronously on behalf of the user, ie using his access token or proxy certificate.
+A feature of DIRAC is the ability to perform user tasks asynchronously on behalf of the user, i.e. using their access token or proxy certificate.

 .. image:: /_static/Systems/FS/OAuth2/DIRACComponentsInteractionRoles.png
    :alt: OAuth 2.0 roles in context of the DIRAC components interation.

 As shown in the figure, DIRAC server components, such as service or agent, may have sufficient privileges to request a user access token (or proxy).
 Upon receiving it, the component can access the protected resource on behalf of the user.

-.. warning:: The OAuth 2.0 scheme does not involve the use of X509 certificates, but since their using is a necessity in the DIRAC, then scheme will be slightly expanded:
+.. warning:: The OAuth 2.0 scheme does not involve the use of X509 certificates, but since their usage is still mandatory in DIRAC, the scheme is more complicated:
              the protected resource request may contain the X509 proxy user certificate instead of the user access token.

 OAuth 2.0 roles